slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'You loose your identity, you loose people.' -- Amy Cuddy*

-Focus on what you can give not what you can get.
+Focus on what you can give.
 You only receive in proportion to what you give.

 However after taking first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
 There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
 Run away from people who treats you like you're ordinary and be ready to loose people.
 Partner with people who wants you to be all you can be.
+Hints:

-> *'If a person is nice to you and to nobody else, that person is not nice.'*
+- If a person is nice to you and to nobody else, that person is not nice.

-> *'If you are lonely when you are not alone, you are in bad company.'*
+- If you are lonely when you are not alone, you are in bad company.

-> *'I won’t be less just because you cannot be more.'*
+- Don’t be less just because they cannot be more.

 > *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

 > *'Trust bank account analogy: you make deposits by being on time, doing what you say you will, random acts of kindness, etc. You make withdrawals by being flaky, forgetful, and insensitive, among other things.'*

 <!--
-- good partnership is “Shared values and complementary skills.”
-So I think it’s very important to share values, but I also think it’s important to not be the same person, a copy of yourself.
-If it’s a copy of yourself, you don’t need it.

 - first we judge trust, before strength. we build trust through presence. leadership is based on trust.

-- There are four types of relationships: Win Win (long term), Win Lose, Lose Win, Lose Lose good partnership: complementary skillsets with shared values -->
+good partnership: complementary skillsets with shared values -->